The participating countries are:

 opportunities or other longer-term impacts.

 The application form needs to be submitted in English.
-For this pilot programme we work with an international group of evaluators, so if you include additional documents in another language we can’t guarantee the evaluators will understand.
+For this pilot programme we work with an international group of evaluators, so if you include additional documents (cv, artistic portfolio, invitation letters) in another language we can’t guarantee the evaluators will understand and might therefore not be able to evaluate your application fully.
+For the most optimal result it’s better to have all documents translated in English.

-Make sure all the sections are filled in (and are marked with a checkmark) and click on the “Send application file” button at the bottom.
-You also need to fill in the “Evaluation” section since we are keen on receiving your feedback on the application process.
+You also need to fill in the “Your Feedback” section since we are keen on receiving your feedback on the application process.
 Since this is a pilot programme we need this feedback to improve the programme in the future.

 After clicking on the “Send application file” button, you’ll receive an automated email message confirming your submission.